 There’s a small exhibition on the ground floor but the real draw is the vista at the top.
 Be warned that the door at the top is very narrow.

-There are also 3 lochs or lakes in the park including Dunsapie Loch, an artificial lake created at the request of Prince Albert in 1844.
+There are 3 lochs or lakes in the park including Dunsapie Loch, an artificial lake created at the request of Prince Albert in 1844.

 From Calton Hill or Arthur’s Seat, return to the centre and the iconic Royal Mile.
 There are actually four connecting streets on the Royal Mile: Castlehill, Lawnmarket, High Street and Canongate.
 On the High Street, St Giles’ Cathedral is the main place of worship of the Church of Scotland in Edinburgh.